chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The packing dem simulation was run for 2 seconds in real time.
+The packing ``lethe-particles`` simulation was run for 2 seconds in real time.

 .. code-block:: text